codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ###### Recon

 We’ll first want to check the target for any open ports that we can exploit.
-We use nmap with the -sV flag to find the version of the applications as well as the ports.
+Explain the nmap command

 ```shell
 ┌──(kali㉿kali)-[~/ET/THM/Overpass]